 - Most employee health and safety procedures address preventing injury due to hazardous working environments.
-However, the quality of the air that your employees’ breath is now a modern-day occupational health concern.
+However, the quality of the air that your employees’ breathe is now a modern-day occupational health concern.
 Becoming a primary concern in offices, retail stores, schools, and government buildings.
 Employee health problems are on the rise.
 The financial constraints make employers reluctant to compensate for the health issues of their employees.
 Under the provisions of the Patient Protection and Affordable Care Act (ACA), employers have become concerned with rising medical costs.
 Only business owners with less than 50 employees are exempt from the provision of the health coverage plan.
 However, those businesses that have a large employee base will need to make sure they are doing what they can for their staff.
 They can help facilitate a happy and healthy workplace by incorporating an onsite health clinic through such companies as https://www.edenhealth.com/blog/onsite-clinic to keep on top of employee health if they need that assistance through their health insurance plan connected to the company.

 Surprisingly, the cause of the modern-day occupational health hazard of sick building syndrome is largely unknown.
 However modern medicine is seeing a link to common toxins and those affected by sick building syndrome.
 One of the leading toxins people inhale in poor indoor quality is mold.
 The symptoms of sick building syndrome vary from patient to patient.
 However, the most common symptoms of headaches and respiratory problems are similar to the symptoms attributed to mold exposure.
 Many medical and indoor air quality professionals believe that sick building syndrome is from mold toxicity of “unseen mold problems“.
 Sick building illnesses lead to a stressful and unhealthy working environment for your employees or patrons.
 Companies incur enormous costs of dealing with the illnesses and resolving the source of the problem.